-AI for Service: 7 Proven Use Cases That Drive ROI
+AI for Service: Top 7 Use Cases

-Intelligent Search
+1. Intelligent Search

 That’s why intelligent search is one of the top use cases for AI.
 Organizations are investing in tools that analyze knowledge articles, manuals, policies, case notes, and more to understand how issues are solved in their specific environment.
 With domain-specific AI for service, teams are more likely to get a fast, accurate answer, improving productivity and customer satisfaction.